magdalazari/lgm_mutualism/README.md

 10. Next, to examine what is going on we combined the individual domain models in one, 6 domain model (large_model script)

 1) Covariance matrix is not positive in a model with all 6 domains (basis, free er var for wm and picture).
 Removing picture/pattern/working memory on their own still gives error, but a model without working memory and pattern does not give warnings.
-Slope correlations are higher when error var is freed, but negative v-cov matrix.
+Slope correlations are higher when error var is freed, but negative v-cov matrix (in a model without wm and pattern).

 2) In the model without wm and pattern, noticed that lavaan std.all and predict() correlations are very different, esp for slopes.
 So we checked:
 a. whether this difference was caused by missing cases/different estimation methods (troubleshooting script): fit linear and basis models for Reading and Picvocab, keeping only complete cases.
 Compared the std.all estimations to the individual predict estimations (basis_vs_linear script) and they were still different.
 b. predict() estimations extracted from a large model vs predict estimations extracted from each domains model, individually.
-In the 6 domain model, large model predicts correlated with lavaan, 0.69 and in the 4 domain (-wm and pattern) they correlated 0.93.
+In the 6 domain model, large model predicts correlated with lavaan 0.69 and in the 4 domain (-wm and pattern) they correlated 0.93.
 When the predict() estimations were extracted for each domain seperately, for the 6 domain model approach A and B correlated 0.57, for a model without wm they correlated 0.65 and for a model without wm and pattern, 0.5.
 (predict()=approach A, lavaan=approach B)

+Decided to try a SAM approach (structure after measurement) instead of estimating everything at the same time, like in the standard SEM approach.
+SAM provides information on the reliability of latent variables.
+Chose the basis model without working memory and free error var for picture.
+When comparing estimation methods, intercepts and int-slopes between domains were relatively conistent, while slopes differed, signs were the same between estimation methods.
+Largest discrepancies between estimation methods (standard-SAM)
+# flanker_intercept-pattern_intercept: 0.63  0.49
+# flanker_slope-picture_slope:     0.23  0.04
+# picvocab_slope-reading_slope:    0.55  0.93
+# flanker_slope-pattern_slope:   0.78  0.36
+# picvocab_slope-reading_slope:    0.55  0.93
+# picvocab_slope-picture_slope:   0.61  0.13
+# picture_intercept-picture_slope: -0.09 -0.41
+#pattern_intercept-pattern_slope:  -0.13 -0.40

 At some point tried a model with correlated error variances within time points (picvocab_T1~~flanker_T1) but there are better ways to approach it probably.